What are you doing to help your students remember and retrieve the main content of your lessons?

 Long-term memory checklist

-Use material that ESL EFL students find:
+Use SMART material that ESL EFL students find:

 Lots of useful links are provided below.
 The linked articles and sites are packed with information and ideas.
+And check out my free resources mentioned below.

 - open and close the class with the three most important words or concepts